Weimaraner

 Share on:

-The Weimaraner is a big sporting dog that originated from 19th century Germany.
+The Weimaraner is a large sporting dog that originated from 19th century Germany.
 The very first members of this breed were used by the German aristocracy to hunt large game such as boar, deer, and bears.
 After these animals started to decline, the breed was put to work hunting smaller game such as hares and waterfowl.
 The technical term for this type of dog is a pointer because it points at the game with its snout.

 A Weimaraner dog standing in the woods.

-Size And Weight
+Size and Weight

 The Weimaraner is a medium to large-sized dog with a rather lean and athletic frame.
 Males tend to be a lot larger than females.
+Males are 25 to 27 inches in height and from 70 to 90 pounds in weight.
+Females are 23 to 25 inches high and weigh 55 to 75 pounds.

 Common Health Issues